opencast/opencast/docs/guides/admin/docs/installation/index.md

 Installation from Repository
 ----------------------------

-There is an RPM repository available for some operating systems.
+There is a package repository available for some operating systems.
 It provides packages containing pre-configured and pre-built Opencast installations.

  - [RedHat Enterprise Linux](rpm-rhel-sl-centos.md)